Consistent since 1933...

 The renovated indoor and garden area, the stunning sea view from the terrace combined with traditional recipes, handmade sweets and homemade “tsikoudia” bring out the greatness of the Cretan hospitality.

-In Nykterida Restaurant -the nights are unique- perfect surroundings for a twosome as well as for a 500 people wedding party.
+In Nykterida Restaurant -the nights are unique- perfect surroundings for couples and for parties up to 500 people.